Chili pepper: Constrained risk-taking

 Psychologist Paul Rozin suggests that eating ordinary chilies is an example of a "constrained risk" like riding a roller coaster, in which extreme sensations like pain and fear can be enjoyed because individuals know that these sensations are not actually harmful.
 This method lets people experience extreme feelings without any significant risk of bodily harm.

 Topical use and health research

 Capsaicin, the pungent chemical in chili peppers, is used as an analgesic in topical ointments, nasal sprays, and dermal patches to relieve pain.
 A 2022 review of preliminary research indicated that regular consumption of chili peppers was associated with weak evidence for a lower risk of death from cardiovascular diseases and cancer.

 Chemical irritants

 Capsaicin extracted from chilies is used in pepper sprays and some tear gas formulations as a chemical irritant, for use as less-lethal weapons for control of unruly individuals or crowds.
 Such products have considerable potential for misuse, and may cause injury or death.

-Conflicts between farmers and elephants have long been widespread in African and Asian countries, where elephants nightly destroy crops, raid grain houses, and sometimes kill people.
-Farmers have found the use of chilies effective in crop defense against elephants.
-Elephants do not like capsaicin due to their large and sensitive olfactory and nasal system.
-The smell of chili causes them discomfort and deters them from feeding on the crops.
-By planting a few rows of the fruit around valuable crops, farmers create a buffer zone through which the elephants are reluctant to pass.
-Chili dung bombs are also used for this purpose.
-They are bricks made of mixing dung and chili, and are burned, creating a noxious smoke that keeps hungry elephants out of farmers' fields.
-This can lessen dangerous physical confrontation between people and elephants.

-Birds do not have the same sensitivity to capsaicin as mammals, as they lack a specific pain receptor.
-Chili peppers are eaten by birds living in the chili peppers' natural range, possibly contributing to seed dispersal and evolution of the protective capsaicin in chili peppers, as a bird in flight can spread the seeds further away from the parent plant after they pass through its digestive system than any land or tree dwelling mammal could do so under the same circumstances, thus reducing competition for resources.

-Etymology and spelling

-The English word is from chīlli with the same meaning.
-The name of the plant is unrelated to that of the country Chile.
-While pepper originally meant the genus Piper, not Capsicum, the Oxford English Dictionary and Merriam-Webster record both usages.

-The three primary spellings are chili, chile and chilli, all recognized by dictionaries.